Finding the Cheapest Car Insurance Companies

 Bundle Your Policies for Maximum Savings

 One of the most effective ways to reduce insurance expenses is bundling your auto policy with home or renters insurance.
-This single strategy can trim 7% to 29% off your premiums — American Family leads with up to 29% in multi-policy discounts, while Liberty Mutual and GEICO offer up to 25%.
+This single strategy can trim 7% to 25% off your premiums — American Family and Liberty Mutual lead with strong multi-policy discounts, while GEICO and others offer similar bundling savings.
 Most major insurers offer multi-policy discounts, and the savings typically persist as long as you maintain both policies with the same company.

 Adjust Your Deductibles Strategically